j-suc/starter-hugo-academic/content/publication/the-role-of-labels-and-motions-in-infant-category-learning/index.md

   - admin
   - Nadja Althaus
   - Kim Plunkett
-publication: Journal of Experimental Child Psychology.
+publication: Journal of Experimental Child Psychology
 abstract: We investigated the impact of two highly salient transient features, labels and motions, on novel visual category learning in 10-month-old infants.
   In three eye-tracking experiments, infants were presented with exemplars from